TOPLLab/topllab.github.io/warduino/reference/debug-protocol.md

  }
 ```

+## Stepping Behaviour

+There are different methods for stepping through Wasm code:

+- **step into.** Step over a single Wasm instruction and respond with `STEP!`.
+- **step over.** Step over any direct of indirect call and respond with the current address `AT [address]!`, otherwise step over a single instruction and respond with `STEP!`.

+## Breakpoint Behaviour

+Whenever a breakpoint is encountered the execution is paused, even when currently stepping over a call with the `step over (05)` debug message.

 ## Additional Information

+The `Halt (02)` debug message stops the virtual machine, while the `Reset (13)` debug message reloads the current program.

+## Out-of-place Debugging

 WARDuino also supports out-of-place debugging through the EDWARD debugger.
 A similar overview of the debug messages for EDWARD can be found in [this reference sheet](/reference/edward/protocol).